datdao1998/AWS-SAA-03-Note/notes/kinesis.md

 ## Data Stream
 When a Kinesis data stream is configured as the source of a Firehose delivery stream, Firehose’s PutRecord and PutRecordBatch operations are disabled and Kinesis Agent cannot write to Firehose delivery stream directly.
 Data needs to be added to the Kinesis data stream through the Kinesis Data Streams PutRecord and PutRecords operations instead.

+## Kinesis Data Firehose
+**Amazon Kinesis Data Firehose** is the easiest way to reliably load streaming data into data lakes, data stores, and analytics tools.
+It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
+It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.

+## Amazon Kinesis Data Streams
+**Amazon Kinesis Data Streams** (KDS) is a massively scalable and durable real-time data streaming service.
+KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
+The data collected is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing, and more.

+**Amazon Kinesis Data Streams** enables real-time processing of streaming big data.
+It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream (for example, to perform counting, aggregation, and filtering).

+**Amazon Kinesis Data Streams** is recommended when you need the ability for multiple applications to consume the same stream concurrently.
+For example, you have one application that updates a real-time dashboard and another application that archives data to Amazon Redshift.
+You want both applications to consume data from the same stream concurrently and independently.